 School Motto: With faith in Jesus, love and teaching we grow.

-The law says: The Head teacher must set out measures in the behaviour policy which aim to: Promote good behaviour and respect, prevent bullying, ensure pupils complete assigned work and regulate the conduct of pupils.
+The law says “The headteacher must set out measures in the behaviour policy which aim to promote good behaviour and respect, prevent bullying, ensure pupils complete assigned work and regulate the conduct of pupils.”

 To encourage acceptable standards of beahviour which promote respect for people and property, and develop patterns of behaviour which will be suitable throughout life.
-Within the school these standards will contribute to effective learning and to a harmonious atmosphere, in keeping with our mission statement.
+Within the school these standards will contribute to effective learning and a harmonious atmosphere, in keeping with our mission statement.
 This will be achieved in the following ways –

 Between adults and children